-But really it does not have to be that way.
+But really, it does not have to be this way.
 How can I say that?
-We have had a twisted mast, a defective engine, and half a hundred other things go wrong on Morgan’s Cloud, but in the last 14 years, nothing has broken that has caused us to change our plans, or even delay us, in mid-voyage—touch wood.
-(Since we started cruising some 23 years ago we have only had one such incident: a broken intermediate shroud necessitating replacement of all standing rigging.)
+We have had a twisted mast, a defective engine, and half a hundred other things go wrong on Morgan’s Cloud but, in the last 14 years, nothing has broken that has caused us to change our plans, or even delay us, in mid-voyage—touch wood.
+(Since we started cruising some 23 years ago, we have only had one such incident: a broken intermediate shroud necessitating replacement of all standing rigging.)

 I don’t say this to boast.
 Undoubtedly there has been an element of luck in this record.
 But I also think that the boat maintenance rules that we have developed over many years of voyaging have helped too.
 Here they are: